marclandy/enterprise-infra/architecture practice/LeanIX/docs/pre-funding deliverables.md

 **Purpose**: Establish architectural baselines and provide visibility into the as-is landscape.

+- **Current State Assessment (CSA):** Utilize the Application Portfolio Assessment to evaluate and document the existing IT landscape, identifying areas for optimization and rationalization.

 **LeanIX Capabilities**:
 - Application Fact Sheets with lifecycle and health
 - Interface Circle Map